UMD-INST377/Group-Project-Base/README.md

 - Add a way for users to enter location of crashes
 - Create a heatmap to plot crashes
 - Handle unknown and/or new values that were not part of database
+- Allow for the insertion of data to tables other than driverDemographics - drop down table selector implemented already
 ### Bugs
 - Could be issues with values that are not specified within database